-It is said that the Guinness tastes better in Ireland and it is one of the things Ireland is famous for.
+It is said that Guinness tastes better in Ireland.
+It is, after all, one of the things Ireland is famous for.
 So, if you’re a fan of the black stuff, no trip to the Emerald Isle would be complete without trying a creamy pint.

-Luckily, resident Guinness expert Daragh Curran (aka the Guinness Guru) has given us the inside scoop on where we can find the best Guinness in Dublin, if you don’t fancy pouring your own pint of Guinness.
+Luckily, resident Guinness expert Daragh Curran (aka the Guinness Guru) has given us the inside scoop on where we can find the perfect pint of Guinness in Dublin.

 Since starting his channel, the Guinness Guru has amassed a huge following on YouTube and Instagram as people search for recommendations to find the best pints.

 Fancy a pub crawl?
-Here are the best Guinness in Dublin, according to the Guinness Guru.
+Here are ten pubs for the best Guinness in Dublin, according to the Guinness Guru.

 10. Smyths, Dublin 4 – for a “very creamy pint”

-However, according to the Guinness Guru, it’s the fact that they serve one of the best Guinness in Dublin that makes this spot stand out from the rest.
+However, according to the Guinness Guru, it’s the fact that they serve one of the best pints of Guinness in Dublin that makes this spot stand out from the rest.

 Address: 10 Haddington Rd, Dublin 4, D04 FC63, Ireland